 Or, for an all-ages option, embark on a seven-day family-friendly getaway to Brisbane and the Gold Coast.
-Brisbane offers impeccable views, a day trip to the active Lone Pine Koala Sanctuary and the Australia Zoo.
+Brisbane offers impeccable views, a day trip to the active Lone Pine Koala Sanctuary, and the Australia Zoo.
 In Gold Coast, take the Aquaduck tour of the town, catch some waves, chill by the beach, and spot humpback whales at a national park stop.
 Adventurers can climb the tallest building in the city and hit up the many theme parks Gold Coast is known for.

-Check out more 7-day itineraries.
+Check out more one-week itineraries.

 Australia in 10 Days

 Add one more stop to the roster with a 10-day tour of Australia.
 Four areas provide an authentic sampler of major cities, the desert, the islands and more.